dloscutoff/pip/Documentation/Syntax.md

  - Delimiters (parens, square braces, curly braces, semicolon)

 Because uppercase identifiers and operators are limited to two characters, the scanner breaks a longer run of them into multiple tokens.
 For example, `LCAZ` is equivalent to `LC AZ`.
 If the run contains an odd number of characters, it is interpreted as having a single-character token at the beginning: `PLCAZ` is `P LC AZ`.

+Escaped string literals warrant further explanation.
+The delimiter is `\"`, and therefore literal double quotes can be placed inside the string without escaping them (`\"like "this"\"`).
+Backslashes do need to be escaped with a second backslash (unlike in regular string literals).
+A backslash followed by an identifier is a variable interpolation: for example, `\"Value is \v.\"` This usage is syntactic sugar for `(J["Value is ";STv;"."])`.
+Expressions cannot be interpolated at present.

 Comments come in two types: lines that start with a (possibly indented) semicolon, and anything at the end of a line if preceded by two or more spaces.